-Our efforts to obtain accurate actual flight records pertaining to the movements of aircraft associated with the CIA in Romania were characterised by obfuscation, inconsistency and genuine confusion.
+227. Our efforts to obtain accurate actual flight records pertaining to the movements of aircraft associated with the CIA in Romania were characterised by obfuscation, inconsistency and genuine confusion.
 I must begin this assessment, however, by commending my colleagues and their assistant in the Romanian Delegation to PACE and, in particular, its Chairperson Gyorgy Frunda, for demonstrating exceptional good

-192 The four named facilities are as follows: Smardan Training Range; Babadag Training Area and Rail Head; Mihail Kogalniceanu Air Base, co-located with 34th Mechanised Brigade Base; and Cincu Training Range.
-193 See "Annex A - Facilities", the first of two annexes to the Access Agreement between Romania and the United States, 6.12.2005, at p.
-9. Under the last of the four named facilities, Cincu Training Range, the "manouvre area" is described as follows: "comprised of areas in Tulcea and Constanta counties ("Judetul" in Romanian), bounded generally by the towns of Babadag in the north, Babadag Training In Tuicea and Constanta counties ("Judetul" in Romanian), bounded generally by the towns of Babadag in the north, Babadag Training Area in the east, Tariverde in the south and Horia in the west."
+The four named facilities are as follows: Smardan Training Range; Babadag Training Area and Rail Head; Mihail Kogalniceanu Air Base, co-located with 34th Mechanised Brigade Base; and Cincu Training Range.

+See "Annex A - Facilities", the first of two annexes to the Access Agreement between Romania and the United States, 6.12.2005, at p.
+9. Under the last of the four named facilities, Cincu Training Range, the "manouvre area" is described as follows: "comprised of areas in Tulcea and Constanta counties ("Judetul" in Romanian), bounded generally by the towns of Babadag in the north, Babadag Training

+Area in the east, Tariverde in the south and Horia in the west."

-134 In total, the perimeter line encompasses an area of about 1,500 square kilometers of territory in south-eastern Romania.
+194 In total, the perimeter line encompasses an area of about 1,500 square kilometers of territory in south-eastern Romania.
 See Appendix No. 2 to the present report, entitled "The 'secure zone' for CIA transfers and detentions in Romania."

-135 See the discussion on bilateral NATO SOFA arrangements between Romania and the United States earlier in this report, at section II.iii.b, entitled "Application of the NATO framework in Romania."
+&lt;sup>195 See the discussion on bilateral NATO SOFA arrangements between Romania and the United States earlier in this report, at section II.iii.b, entitled "Application of the NATO framework in Romania."